jramsbottom/sirivm/readme.md

 - **`api_extract.py`**: Manages fetching and processing data from APIs.
 - **`zip_extract.py`**: Handles extraction and processing of XML data from ZIP files.
 - **`transform_load.py`**: Contains functions for data transformation and loading into the database.
+- **`CSVview.py`**: Contains a script you can run on the DB to summarise the contents in CSV form.
+- **`HTMLview.py`**: Contains a script you can run on the DB to summarise the contents in HTML form.
+- **`measure_latency.py`**: A script to compare the response time to the recorded at time to find the record with the best latency.

 ## Configuration